Geography of Florida: Climate

-The climate of Florida is tempered by the fact that no part of the state is very distant from the ocean.
+The history of Florida's climate for the past 50 million years has mirrored global changes, transitioning from icehouse to greenhouse mode.
+The Eocene times were very warm, with tropical conditions over the Florida Platform.
+This was followed by periods of cooler and warmer interstage in the Miocene and Pliocene epochs, creating the region's sedimentary units and influencing oceanic biodiversity (Hine et al., 2013).
+These long-term paleoclimate changes also help explain modern topographical and ecological patterns in the state.The climate of Florida is tempered by the fact that no part of the state is very distant from the ocean.
 North of Lake Okeechobee, the prevalent climate is humid subtropical, while coastal areas south of the lake (including the Florida Keys) have a true tropical climate.
 Mean high temperatures for late July are primarily in the low 90s Fahrenheit (32–34 °C).
-Mean low temperatures for early to mid January range from the low 40s Fahrenheit (4–7 °C) in northern Florida to the mid-50s (≈13 °C) in southern Florida.In the summer, high temperatures in the state seldom exceed 100 °F (38 °C).
+Mean low temperatures for early to mid January range from the low 40s Fahrenheit (4–7 °C) in northern Florida to the mid-50s (≈13 °C) in southern Florida.

+According to the Florida Climate Center, May 2025 ranked as the second-warmest May on record, with statewide temperatures averaging 2–3 °F above normal.
+Recent years have also shown increasing drought frequency and wildfire activity, particularly in central and southern Florida (Florida Climate Center, 2025).In the summer, high temperatures in the state seldom exceed 100 °F (38 °C).
 During the late autumn and winter months, Florida has experienced occasional cold fronts that can bring high winds and relatively cooler temperatures for the entire state, with high temperatures that could remain into the 40s and 50s (4 to 15 °C) and lows in the 20s and 30s (−7 to 4 °C).
 Several record cold maxima have been in the 30s °F (−1 to 4 °C) and record lows have been in the 10s (−12 to −7 °C).
 These temperatures normally extend at most a few days at a time in the northern and central parts of Florida.
 Southern Florida, however, rarely encounters sub-freezing temperatures.